baileymooreatx/Lifestyle/Fruits/Blueberry.md

 # Blueberries

-Blueberries are widely considered a "superfood" due to their exceptional nutrient density and high concentration of antioxidants, particularly **anthocyanins**, which give the fruit its distinct blue color.
+Blueberries are widely considered a [superfood](../Superfood.md) due to their exceptional nutrient density and high concentration of antioxidants, particularly **anthocyanins**, which give the fruit its distinct blue color.
 Regular consumption is linked to improved heart health, brain function, and blood sugar management.
 Research indicates that the phytochemicals in blueberries offer specific protective effects against chronic diseases.

 ## Key Nutrients

 A single cup of blueberries delivers a potent mix of essential vitamins and minerals while remaining low in calories.
-They are an excellent source of * *vitamin K** (essential for bone health and blood clotting) and **vitamin C** ( crucial for immune function and collagen production).
+They are an excellent source of **vitamin K** (essential for bone health and blood clotting) and **vitamin C** (crucial for immune function and collagen production).

 * **Manganese**: Supports metabolism, bone development, and brain function.
 * **Fiber**: One cup provides about 4 grams of dietary fiber, aiding digestion